Reman17/VideoAnnotationTool/README.md

 The current frame is displayed in the bottom right.
 The current frame can be changed by either using the slider at the bottom, or by entering the desired frame in the text field in the bottom right and pressing the "Update" button.

 It is best to have each video file in a separate folder as the annotations will be saved in the same folder as the video file.

+To re-annotate an image, all of the annotations previously made must be saved, if they exist.